matiasarielol/matiasarielol/README.md

-## Hi there 👋  Welcome to my Github personal page!
+## Hi there 👋

-🙋‍♂️ I'm Matias, I'm 21 and I love computer science.
+🙋‍♂️ I'm Matias, I'm a 21 yearl-old Computer Engineer.

-💿 On this repository you'll be able to find some of my personal and university projects.
+💿 On this repository you can find some of my personal and university projects.

 ### 😃 About me
 I started programming when I was 14 years old 🧑‍💻, but stopped a couple of years to focus on my now failed career as a professional volleyball player 🤪.